Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In addition to testing the primary coil resistance, it’s essential to also test the secondary coil resistance.
 The secondary coil amplifies the voltage generated by the primary coil before sending it to the spark plugs.
 The secondary coil should have a higher resistance value compared to the primary coil, usually between 5,000 to 10,000 ohms.
 Use the multimeter to measure the resistance and ensure it falls within the acceptable range.

-By following these , you can effectively test the ignition coil of your vehicle using a multimeter.
+By following these , you can effectively the ignition coil of your vehicle using a multimeter.
 Remember to consult your vehicle’s manual for specific instructions and values, and always prioritize safety when working on your vehicle’s electrical system.

 Interpreting Test Results